 In these uncontrolled environments, there is also the possibility of pills and drugs being sold with misleading labels, potentially leading to incorrect doses or unintended use.

-Attending Concerts Without Taking Part in Music Festival Drug Culture
+Attending Concerts Without Taking Part in Music Festival Substance Use Culture

 Festival drugs are not only dangerous because they can lead to reliance.
 The heat of summer festivals combined with the potential for dehydration and fatigue inherent to these often outdoor events can greatly increase the possibility of an overdose.
 Worse, these circumstances combine to make an overdose more likely to be deadly by exacerbating the effects.
 Overdoses and serious illnesses due to drug use are commonly reported at festivals.